ariscript/ariscript/README.md

 ### Hi, I'm Ari! 👋🏽

-I'm a first-year student at [Northeastern University](https://northeastern.edu), majoring in Computer Science and minoring in Mathematics!
+I'm a 19-year-old first-year student at [Northeastern University](https://northeastern.edu), majoring in Computer Science and minoring in Mathematics!

 I have experience with web development technologies like JavaScript, TypeScript (using frameworks like React and Next.js),
-"native" apps using Electron, as well as some experience with Rust.
+"native" apps using Electron, and some experience with Rust.

+I also occasionally play around with the Minecraft protocol and make somewhat useful (at least to me) things with it.

-I also want to learn more functional languages like Haskell or OCaml, and especially in the context of programming language design and compilers.
+Currently, I'm most interested in learning functional languages such as Haskell and OCaml, with particular applications in programming language design and compilers.

 I'm a firm believer that software should be [Free](https://www.gnu.org/philosophy/free-sw.html), and as such my public repositories are all Free Software.

 Check out [my website](https://ariscript.org/)!

+Feel free to contact me via email or through my linked socials!

+# 🏳️‍⚧️

 ---